panva/node-oidc-provider/README.md

 to `oidc-provider:*` when launching your app.

-There is no filter on what is included in the debug output, since it may end-user Personally identifiable information or client credentials it's use is only advised for debugging, not regular logging.
+There is no filter on what is included in the debug output, since it may end-user Personally identifiable information or client credentials its use is only advised for debugging, not regular logging.
 Use emitted events to cherry pick the one's of interest to your flows and form your own logs aware of what should and should not be a part of a logged message.